waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **(Turn 211057):** Failed to use `battle_anomaly_detector_agent`.
 Identified need to improve notepad and create new tools.
 - **(Turn 211109):** Performed self-assessment.
 Overhauled notepad.
 Re-committed to immediate maintenance.
 - **(Turn 211776):** Performed self-assessment.
 Reorganized notepad for clarity.
 Confirmed adherence to core principles, especially immediate maintenance and hypothesis-driven exploration.

-- **Update on Hypothesis 3:** The target water pool on B2F is in a separate map partition and unreachable from the central B2F area accessed via the ladder at B1F (18,12).
+- **(Turn 212394):** Update on Hypothesis 3: The target water pool on B2F is in a separate map partition and unreachable from the central B2F area accessed via the ladder at B1F (18,12).
 A new route must be found.